Styles of Modern Chinese Literary Language

 - Full Year

-Advanced knowledge of Chinese language is required for this course.
-Your level will be assessed before you are accepted onto the course.
+Advanced knowledge of Chinese language is required for this module.
+Your level will be assessed before you are accepted onto the module.

 Objectives and learning outcomes of the module

-At the end the course, a student should be able to . . .
+At the end the module, a student should be able to . . .